 There’s a fallacy that the only way startups can fail is by running out of money.
-What’s less often discussed are the downsides of raising too much money.
+What’s less often discussed are the downsides of overcapitalization—raising too much money.

 In my work as a Partner at Bessemer Venture Partners investing in companies ranging from Twitch to Intercom, I’ve seen spectacular successes and major disappointments — many stemming from raising too much funding.

 It’s easy to see why founders take readily available money.
-They believe they’re de-risking their options by taking the money and putting it in the proverbial vault—but more often than not, the money gets spent on expenses that wouldn't have been incurred otherwise.
+They believe they’re de-risking their options by taking the money and putting it in the proverbial vault—but the effect of overcapitalization is that the money gets spent on expenses that wouldn't have been incurred otherwise.
 Long-term, it can make it harder to build a company that endures and can decrease ownership for the founding team and employees.

 Even though it runs counter to popular narratives, founders should internalize this lesson: Raise less money.
 When you decline unnecessary funding, it intentionally adds a constraint on available resources.
 It’s going to be harder and more stressful, but it will make you better.

-When startups over-raise, they skip over make-or-break moments that make companies stronger, such as needing to build the absolute best product to generate short-term sales.
+When startups are overcapitalized, they skip over make-or-break moments that make them stronger, such as needing to build the absolute best product to generate short-term sales.

 Once you tap into investor money, it’s psychologically difficult to force yourself to make trade-off decisions.
-An environment where you have infinite capital is much more enabling than one where you have budgetary constraints—and not always in a good way.
+An environment where you have a big capital investment is much more enabling than one where you have budgetary constraints—and not always in a good way.

 Successful startups build a profitable business model.
 By keeping a focus on the business, you also avoid the temptation to overbuild the product, the team, and spend unprofitably on go-to-market activities.